HappyCerberus/cpp-coding-interview/manuscript/004_trees_002_traversal.md

 In post-order traversal, we visit each node after its children.

-{caption: "Recursive post-order traversal of a binary tree.}
+{caption: "Recursive post-order traversal of a binary tree."}
 ```cpp
 void post_order(Node *node, const std::function<void(Node*)>& visitor) {
     if (node == nullptr) return;